The Michigan Teaching and Certification Resource

 Michigan Teacher Testing Requirements

 Becoming a certified teacher in Michigan requires a passing score on the Michigan Test for Teacher Certification (MTTC).
-Generally, this assessment will include two different tests – one which assesses the candidate’s knowledge of basic skills in reading, writing, and mathematics, and another which assesses the candidate’s expertise in the content area for which he or she is seeking certification.
-Candidates must also pass the Professional Readiness Examination, which is taken prior to completing student teaching experience.
+Generally, this assessment measures the candidate’s basic skills as well as the candidate’s expertise in the content area for which he or she is seeking certification.
+The candidate’s teacher preparation program may also require the candidates to pass the Professional Readiness Examination (PRE), which measures skills in reading, writing, and math.
+This test is typically taken prior to the student teaching experience that is required for licensure.

 Additional Michigan Teacher Certification Requirements